 The Museum with its outstanding collections that have been assembled under one roof, and the varied program of exhibitions, events and educational and digital offerings has the purpose to inspire visitors to gain new insights into the world of yesterday, today and tomorrow.

-You could read the whole article in the 3rd issue of the digital travel magazine Voyagers Voice by clicking on the link: voyagersvoice.com
+The article has been published in the 3rd issue of the digital travel magazine Voyagers Voice : voyagersvoice.com